ITensor/website/docs/cppv3/book/intro.md

 ITensor offers many other features to enhance productivity:
-* Adding ITensors simply works without requiring you to permute the index order.
+* Adding ITensors simply works without requiring you to permute the index ordering.
 * ITensor data storage automatically switches from real to complex as needed, such as when multiplying by a complex number.
 * Sparse ITensors seamlessly interoperate with regular, dense